The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 We test point-and-shoot cameras in real-world conditions - using the camera to shoot images in a range of different lighting conditions to see how they perform.
 Our reviewers have collectively tested hundreds of different models - and benchmark performance against results from current rivals and previous models.
 We pay particular attention to overall image quality and the detail captured in particular.
 These cameras are designed to be easy to use, and portable, so we also pay special attention to the ergonomics and handling of each of the models we test.

-See more on how we test products at Digital Camera World
+Find out more about how we test products at Digital Camera World

 James Artaius